Entering the United Kingdom’s coffee market

 For whom is this an interesting entry channel?
 If you have limited experience exporting to European countries, agents can play a very important role.
 Agents are also interesting if you have limited quantities of coffee or if you lack the financial and logistical resources to engage in trade activities.
 Working with an agent is also useful if you need a trusted and reputable partner within the coffee sector.
 Be prepared to pay an extra commission for their work.

 - Find buyers that match your business philosophy and export capacities in terms of quality, volume and certifications.
 For more tips on finding the right buyer for you, see our study on finding buyers in Europe.

 - Attend trade fairs to meet potential British buyers.
 Interesting trade fairs in Europe include SCA’s World of Coffee (every year in a different European city), Biofach (organic) and COTECA (both in Germany), and the several coffee festivals around the United Kingdom (including Manchester, Edinburgh, Glasgow, Birmingham, Kent, London and the UK Coffee Week).
 Attending such events can provide you with additional insight into the preferences of British buyers with regard to origin, flavour and sustainability certification.

-- Use industry associations to find potential buyers in the United Kingdom, such as the member list of the British Coffee Association.
+- Refer to the member list of the British Coffee Association.
 Also check the lists of Coffee Roasters and Good at Coffee, which highlight several coffee roasters in the United Kingdom.
-Besides helping you find potential partners, these websites can help you learn more about the British coffee market.
+This will help you find potential partners and learn more about the British coffee market.